guilopeszw/LyricMatch/README.md

 - ffmpeg: https://ffmpeg.org/download.html
 - AssemblyAI: https://www.assemblyai.com/app

-(I'd recommend you to first read jschuhmann47's GitHub post, it'll help you configure the project and make sure you download everything correctly).
+(I'd advise you to, in order to understand the program, first read jschuhmann47's GitHub post, it'll help configure the project and make sure you download and set up everything correctly).
 ## Environment Variables

 In order to run this project, you'll need the following variables in your environment .env: